-When an equivalence exam for a course is not offered, students who have previously completed graduate level work equivalent to Fletcher courses may apply for a certification of equivalency for those courses.
-Such equivalence requires the written approval of the professor teaching the Fletcher course for which equivalency is desired.
+When an equivalency exam for a course is not offered, students who have previously completed graduate level work equivalent to the Fletcher course may apply for an equivalency for the course.
+Such equivalency requires the written endorsement of the Fletcher faculty who teaches the course for which equivalency is desired.
 Equivalency does not entitle the student to count that course for credit.
-The option to obtain equivalency for a required course exists only for the purpose of eliminating the necessity of repeating course work taken prior to enrolling at Fletcher.